When and How to Fool Explainable Models (and Humans) with Adversarial Examples: Extending adversarial examples for explainable machine learning scenarios

 \subsection{Scenarios in which human subjects are aware of the explanations}

 The scenarios described in the previous section can be further extended for the case of explainable machine learning models, as the explanations for the predictions come into play.
-As a consequence, each of the cases defined above can be subdivided into new subcases depending on whether the explanations match the output class or whether humans agree with the model's explanations.
-To avoid an exhaustive enumeration of all the possible scenarios, we focus only on the ones that we identify as interesting from an adversary perspective.
-From this standpoint, given an explainable model, adversarial examples can be generated by perturbing a well classified input (for which the corresponding explanation is also correct and coherent) with the aim of changing the output class, the provided explanation or both at the same time.
+As a consequence, each of the cases defined above can be subdivided into new subcases depending on whether the explanations match the output class or whether humans agree with the explanations of the models.
+To avoid an exhaustive enumeration of all the possible scenarios, we focus only on those that we identify as interesting from an adversary perspective.
+From this standpoint, given an explainable model, adversarial examples can be generated by perturbing a well classified input (for which the corresponding explanation is also correct and coherent) with the aim of changing {\mfrr (i)} the output class, {\mfrr (ii)} the provided explanation or {\mfrr (iii)} both at the same time.

-To formalize these scenarios, let us denote $A_f(x)$ the explanation provided to characterize the decision $f(x)$ of a machine learning model, and $A_h(x)$ the explanation provided by a human-subject according to its knowledge or criteria.
-The agreement of a human subject with the explanation provided by the model will be denoted as $A_f(x) \approx A_h(x)$ (that is, the model's explanation is coherent for a human), whereas the disagreement will be denoted as $A_f(x) \neq A_h(x)$.
-Similarly, we will denote $A(x) \sim y_x$ if an explanation $A(x)$ is consistent with the reasons that characterize the ground-truth class of the input (that is, if the explanation correctly characterizes or supports the classification).
-For simplification, unless specified, we assume that $h(x)=y_x$ and that $A_h(x) \sim y_x$, this is, the human classification of an input into one class is correct and is based on reasons consistent for that class.
+To formalize these scenarios, an explanation $A(x)$ will be defined as a set $A(x)=\{\phi_1, \phi_2, \dots, \phi_k \}$, where each $\phi_i$ represents a single explanatory unit which justifies or explains a decision in a human-understandable way.
+Let us denote $A_f(x)$ as the explanation provided to characterize the decision $f(x)$ of a machine learning model, and $A_h(x)$ as the explanation provided by a human according to their knowledge or criteria.
+The disagreement between $A_f(x)$ and $A_h(x)${\mfrr, denoted as $A_f(x)\not\approx A_h(x)$,} will be formalized as ${A_f(x) \cap A_h(x)=\emptyset}$, that is, as the lack of common explanatory units in both explanations.
+The total agreement between the explanations will be denoted as $A_f(x)=A_h(x)$.
+However, a total agreement is unlikely due to the high number of possible explanations for a given classification.
+In order to relax this definition, we will consider that there is an agreement between $A_f(x)$ and $A_h(x)$, which will be denoted as $A_f(x) \approx A_h(x)$, when both explanations overlap, that is, $A_f(x) \approx A_h(x) \Leftrightarrow A_f(x)\cap A_h(x) \neq \emptyset$.
+Similarly, we will denote $A(x) \sim y$ if an explanation $A(x)$ for the input $x$ is consistent with the reasons that characterize the class $y$ (that is, if the explanation correctly characterizes or supports the classification of $x$ as the class $y$). {\mfrr Formally, $A(x) \sim y \Leftrightarrow A(x)\subseteq A_Y(x) $, being $A_Y(x)$ the set of all explanatory units that justify classifying $x$ as $y$.}

+For simplification, unless specified, we assume that given an input $x$ belonging to the class $y_x$, $h(x)=y_x$ and $A_h(x) \sim y_x$, this is, the human classification of an input into one class is correct and is based on reasons consistent for that class.
+Similarly, we will also assume that, for a \textit{clean} (unperturbed) input $x$, $f(x)=y_x$ and $A_f(x) \sim y_x$.

 The identified scenarios are as follows:

 \begin{itemize}